 The Latest Trends in the 360 Feedback Process

-In 360's, Maximizing Employee Potential, Private Coaching and Assessments by Rohan Ramesh0 Comments
+In 360's, Maximizing Employee Potential, Private Coaching and Assessments by Evelyn Rogers and Rohan Ramesh0 Comments

 As organizations place more emphasis on their human aspect of performance, the 360 feedback process becomes an integral part to gain a deep understanding on their employees’ capabilities.
 Organizations are increasingly making the 360 feedback process a key ingredient within their overall strategy, seeing it as a tool to achieve their long term objectives.